Remembering Christmas Past

 Wishing everyone everywhere, a brilliant and very happy Christmas…

-29 thoughts on “Remembering Christmas Past…
+29 responses to “Remembering Christmas Past…”

-1. Our Christmases have come full circle.
+3. Our Christmases have come full circle.
 When I was a kid, it was just me and Mum and Dad [because we were the only ones of our family here in Australia].
 After I married and had the Offspring, Christmas because a chaotic, three day affair with Mum and Dad on Christmas Eve, the extended in-laws on Christmas Dad, and close friends on Boxing Day.
 Since the pandemic it’s just been the Offspring and I, plus the furkids of course.

 One day modern science will allow us to get together with friends and family again, but until then we live online and send love and best wishes to our digital friends.